luevano/luevano.xyz/src/blog/a/mail_server_with_postfix.md

-title: Create a mail server with Postfix, Dovecot, SpamAssassin and OpenDKIM
+title: Set up a Mail server with Postfix, Dovecot, SpamAssassin and OpenDKIM
 author: David Luévano
 lang: en
-summary: How to create mail server using Postfix, Dovecot, SpamAssassin and OpenDKIM.
+summary: How to set up a Mail server using Postfix, Dovecot, SpamAssassin and OpenDKIM, on Arch.
 This is a follow up on post about creating a website with Nginx and Certbot.
 tags: server
 	tools
 	code